People

 EdM, Harvard University

-I am an assistant professor in the department of curriculum and instruction at the University of Minnesota (UMN).
-My work examines Latina/o/x experiences across institutions as well as the ways in which the arts and the humanities can inform our understanding of various phenomena in the world.
-Employing narrative research methods, my current work examines migrant student experiences in the U.S. Prior to joining the faculty at the UMN, I served as a bilingual teacher, migrant educator, and as an instructor of writing and literature.
-I received my Ph.D. in English and Education from the University of Michigan, from which I also hold graduate certificates in Latina/o studies, environmental justice, and world performance studies.
-To broaden understanding of autobiographical and narrative research, I developed and have taught CI 8470, Special Topics in Autoethnography, Scholarly Personal Narrative, Testimonio.
+Annette Beauchamp is an assistant professor in the department of curriculum and instruction at the University of Minnesota (UMN).
+Her work focuses on intercultural education, diversity in higher education, and on the ways in which the arts and the humanities can inform the professions.
+Employing narrative research methods, her current work examines migrant student experiences in the U.S. Prior to joining the faculty at the UMN, she served as a bilingual teacher, migrant educator, and as an instructor of writing and literature.
+She received a Ph.D. in English and Education from the University of Michigan, from which she also holds graduate certificates in Latina/o studies, environmental justice, and world performance studies.
+To broaden understanding of autobiographical and narrative research, she developed and has taught CI 8470, Special Topics in Autoethnography, Scholarly Personal Narrative, Testimonio.

 Doctoral Advising